ANIMAL HEALTH COMMITTEE

 WHEREAS, there continues to be more students applying for veterinary school loans with less funding available.

-THEREFORE BE IT RESOLVED, the NDSA supports the Professional Student Exchange program and encourages the Board of Higher Education to continue its support with adequate funding or consider an alternate program of equal benefit.
+THEREFORE BE IT RESOLVED, the NDSA supports the Professional Student Exchange Program and encourages the Board of Higher Education to continue its support with adequate funding or to consider an alternate program of equal benefit.

-WHEREAS, animal disease surveillance diagnosis are important parts of good management and herd health for North Dakota beef cattle producers, and
+WHEREAS, animal disease surveillance diagnosis is an important part of good management and herd health for North Dakota beef cattle producers; and

 WHEREAS, the North Dakota State University (NDSU) Veterinary Diagnostic Laboratory plays a critical role in disease surveillance and diagnosis for North Dakota beef cattle producers.